glfw/glfw/README.md

  - Added `GLFW_RESIZE_EW_CURSOR` alias for `GLFW_HRESIZE_CURSOR` (#427)
  - Added `GLFW_RESIZE_NS_CURSOR` alias for `GLFW_VRESIZE_CURSOR` (#427)
  - Added `GLFW_POINTING_HAND_CURSOR` alias for `GLFW_HAND_CURSOR` (#427)
+ - Updated the minimum required CMake version to 3.1
  - Disabled tests and examples by default when built as a CMake subdirectory
  - Bugfix: The CMake config-file package used an absolute path and was not relocatable (#1470)